Harsger/ROOTpostprocessing/README.txt

  if <lowLimit> <highLimit> is specified Z-range is adjusted
  <nContours> specify number of color countours
- values can be omitted using '%' (without quotes) if only one ore more than three optional arguments are given plot is not shown but only saved as PDF
+ values can be omitted using '%' (without quotes)

 ///////////////////////////////////////////////////////////////////////////////